D. G. S. Dhinakaran: Ministry

 Following methods used in the US, which included building a massive prayer tower in Chennai and others throughout India, were not always appreciated.
-Dhinakaran presented his television shows wearing Western clothing and he used Western songs and music, as well as addressing his audience in a Western style rather than sitting on the ground as gurus did, all of which evoked some dis-satisfaction.
+Dhinakaran presented his television shows wearing Western clothing and he used Western songs and music, as well as addressing his audience in a Western style rather than sitting on the ground as gurus did, all of which evoked some dissatisfaction.

 He wrote more than 15 books and recorded many Christian musical albums.

 Death

 D.G.S Dhinakaran died in hospital on 20 February 2008.
-He had been suffering from heart and kidney ailments.
-He was survived by his wife Stella, and his son, Paul.
+He suffered from heart and kidney ailments.